baites/baites.github.io/_posts/2029-02-01-ordered-pair-of-pitches.md

 ## Ordered

 In this blog, I will explore ordered pair of pitches (or simply pitch pairs) using the same techniques we apply to learn about single-pitch spaces.
-This is my first step toward recovering the main result summarized by the great book by Dmitri Tymoczko's "A geometry of music".[^1]
+This is my first step toward the main result summarized by the great book by Dmitri Tymoczko's "A geometry of music".[^1]

 ## Direct product of two groups